Foldex/reflex-curses/README.md

 ## Followed List Import

-Reflex-Curses can also mass import a list of channel names.
+In addition to the -i flag, reflex-curses can also mass import a list of channel names from a file.

 Place entries (one per line) in `~/.config/reflex-curses/followed`